jvp-ux/learnjunipa/src/pages/blog/case-study-compliance.md

 1. Welfare staff **have created spreadsheets** on the internal share drive:

    Teachers access the shared files periodically and add update the adjustments for each student<br>
-   Some teacher do this daily, but most attempt update this at the end of the week <br><br>
+   Some teachers do this daily, but most attempt updates at the end of the week <br><br>

 2. Welfare staff often have to **chase** teachers to update and complete data
 3. Welfare staff **collect** documentary evidence from emails and scanned documents